Profiles in Liberal Condescension

-Ironically once upon a time liberals loved Winston Churchill, while many conservatives didn’t much care for him.
-Go back to the 195os, and you’ll see encomiums to Churchill from Arthur Schlesinger and Isaiah Berlin (among others), and let’s not forget how much John F. Kennedy loved Churchill, and was disappointed he couldn’t lure Churchill to the White House on Churchill’s last visit to the U.S. in 1961.
+Ironically, once upon a time liberals loved Winston Churchill, while many conservatives didn’t much care for him.
+Go back to the 1950s and you’ll see encomia to Churchill from Arthur Schlesinger and Isaiah Berlin (among others), and let’s not forget how much John F. Kennedy loved Churchill, and was disappointed he couldn’t lure Churchill to the White House on Churchill’s last visit to the U.S. in 1961.

 Meanwhile, many conservatives back then didn’t like Churchill.
 Robert Taft and other isolationists disliked that Churchill dragged us into another European war and then the NATO alliance after the war (a criticism revived more recently by Pat Buchanan.)
 William F. Buckley wrote harshly about Churchill at the time of Churchill’s death in 1965: